bmutafov/facebook-messenger-analyzer/README.md

 # Facebook Messenger Analyzer

+## WARNING: Facebook have changed the structure of the downloaded data, and now instead of all the messages being in one file, they are separated into multiple with 10.000 messages each.
+The script needs changing before it can function again.

 A simple tool which will help you make graphs out of your facebook messenger conversations.
 Calculates tons of stuff including:
 * Message count per person
 * Words count per person